agstudy/elections/README.md

 Issues
 ==================

-* In case you find any error or any suggestion don't hesitate to contact me using issue features.
+* In case you find any error or any suggestion don't hesitate to contact me using issues feature.